Lakeview, Oregon: History

 On May 22, 1900, a fire burned most of Lakeview.
 There were no deaths, but 64 buildings were destroyed.
 Only two business structures in the downtown area survived the fire.
 However, the staff of the Lake County Examiner newspaper rescued enough equipment and material to publish a special edition the day after the fire.
-Most of the town was re-built by October of that year.
+Most of the town was rebuilt by October of that year.
 The town's rapid recovery was due in large part to the financing and leadership provided by Bernard Daly.

 The federal government established the Goose Lake Forest Reserve in 1906.
 Later that year, the name was changed to Fremont National Forest Reserve to honor Captain John C. Fremont, an explorer of the area in 1843.
 In 1908, the Fremont National Forest was created, and is managed by the United States Forest Service.
 The forest headquarters was in Lakeview.

 In 1909, the Oregon Valley Land Company conducted a week-long auction to dispose of land grants acquired from the construction of the Oregon Central Military Wagon Road in 1865 and 1869.
 The auction was advertised nationwide.
 The rural parcels also included a separate town lot in Lakeview.
 Thousands of people came to Lakeview for the auction, but others purchased plots sight-unseen.
 During the auction, a total of 340000 acre were sold in approximately 14,000 parcels.
 Few buyers moved onto the land they purchased.
 Lake County used part of the taxes they collected from the sale to finance a new county courthouse.
 The new brick courthouse was built in the center of town, replacing the wooden building serving as the county court since 1876.

-In 1911, a narrow gauge railway connected Lakeview with Reno, Nevada.
+In 1911, a narrow-gauge railway connected Lakeview with Reno, Nevada.
 The Nevada-California-Oregon Railway operated the line until 1927, then it was sold to the Southern Pacific Railroad.
 Southern Pacific converted the track to standard gauge.
 The new standard rail connection prompted several sawmills to operate in Lakeview, expanding the town's economic base.

 In 1913, William P. Heryford commissioned the construction of a three-story commercial building in downtown Lakeview, across the street from the Lake County courthouse.
 The Heryford Brothers Building cost approximately $100,000 to construct.
 After it was completed, the building was the largest and most expensive structure in Lakeview.
 It was also the most modern, with an electric generator, central steam-heat, elevators, electric lights, hot water, and telephones.